Rosemary Oil vs Minoxidil — Which Actually Works for Hair Growth?

 - Unwanted facial/body hair growth (especially 5%)

-- Oral version can cause heart palpitations, dizziness
+- Oral version can cause palpitations, dizziness

 - Not suitable during pregnancy